it-bens/shopware-code-based-plugin-configuration/README.md

 }
 ```

-This package provides a Symfony compiler pass that will add all the services to the Shopware plugin service container.
+This package provides two Symfony compiler passes.
+The `ConfigurationCardConfigReaderPass` will add all the services necessary for the configuration generation to the service container.
 It can be added to the plugin's `build` method.

 ```php
 use ITB\ShopwareCodeBasedPluginConfiguration\DependencyInjection\ConfigurationCardConfigReaderPass;